Someries Lodge No. 5202

 A masonic Lodge is a group of Freemasons together, our members make up and administer our own private lodge.
 The building itself is the Masonic centre in Luton – within that is our meeting room termed the Temple.
 We show it the same respect as we would any site of reverence and veneration.
 The Province of Bedfordshire has many growing Lodges much like ours.
 The United Grand Lodge of England covers 48 provinces in England, Wales, the Channel Islands and Isle of Man.
 There are districts and grand lodges on every continent in every part of the world.
 ABOUT 6 MILLION BROTHERS TODAY.

 United Grand Lodge of England

 Our Membership Team are waiting to hear from you...

-If you feel the time is right for you to Join – or you just need to ask some questions first, our lodge membership officer, lodge mentor and secretary are here to take you through how to join and answer your questions
+If you you have been thinking about Freemasonry & feel the time is right for you to Join – or you just want to ask some questions first, our lodge membership officer, lodge mentor & Secretary are here to take you through how to join & answer your questions

 Get in touch with us, ask us questions and tell us a little about yourself and your interest in Freeasonry,